 Schematics and PCB

 The schematic is very simple – just one IC on the top of other one.
 I have added a LED from GND to -VCC- those are very handy while troubleshooting.
-The LED current is set to around 5 mA.
+I’ve set the LED current to around 5 mA.
 Both LED and resistor comes in 0805 package and you don’t have to solder them if you like.

 The design is double sided with vias under the IC – it it almost impossible to etch such PCB at home.
 I’ve chosen more efficient way and outsourced it to specialized PCB shop (Elecrow).
-I’ve ordered 10 PCBs (green ones was discounted – 4,9$ / 10 pcs).
+I’ve ordered 10 PCBs (discounted green ones – 4,9$ / 10 pcs).
 The real suprise was I got 24 of them 🙂 With shipping the final price for one PCB was 0,4$.

 Soldering was not a problem – apply flux and you can solder SMDs even with crowbar heated in fire (joke).
 I used fine soldering tip with my Xytronic 369 station I bought in 2002 for ~30 bucks.
 Back in the day I used microwave tip, which is quite handy for very tight packages – now I’m too lazy to get it out of a drawer – I found fine tip sufficient for most precise work.
 But microwave itself performs very well and is also very useful when too much solder is applied – it can suck if off leaving clean joint.

 A little soldering tip I use very often: use female pin header to keep the male header equally spaced.
 This way you will end with perfectly straight pins.
 The additional construction prevents also pins from moving in case plastic elements melt from excessive temperature.
-Notice, that standard, cheapest male 2,54 mm pin header will doesn’t fit into machined IC socket – thats why machined pin header is used here.
+Notice, that standard, cheapest male 2,54 mm pin header will doesn’t fit into machined IC socket – thats why I used machined pin header.

 Now just put PCB on top and voila!
 Perfection!